 What is data virtualization?

+Data virtualization is one of those technologies that enable Data-as-a-Service (DaaS) solutions.
 Data virtualization is a data management approach that enables data processing without dealing with the technical aspects of data storage.
 Wikipedia provides a more formal description:

 Data virtualization is any approach to data management that allows an application to retrieve and manipulate data without requiring technical details about the data, such as how it is formatted at source, or where it is physically locate